HakumenNC/docker-schemacrawler-reporting/README.md

 ### Let's analyze the database

-**We use the folder `exportcsv` for export/inject the .csv files**
+**We use the folder `exportcsv` :file_folder: for export/inject the .csv files**

 #### Run schemaCrawler

 * Edit the `schemacrawler.sh` file for fill the connection informations of your database

-* Run it !
+* Run it :rocket: !

 ```sh
 sh schemacrawler.sh
 ```

-The docker image [mbarre/schemacrawler-additional-lints](https://hub.docker.com/r/mbarre/schemacrawler-additional-lints) is used to run schemacrawler everywhere !
+The docker image [mbarre/schemacrawler-additional-lints](https://hub.docker.com/r/mbarre/schemacrawler-additional-lints) is used to run schemacrawler everywhere or almost !

-## Usefuls links
+## :link: Usefuls links

 * <https://www.elastic.co/what-is/elk-stack>
 * <https://github.com/mbarre/schemacrawler-additional-lints>